 Located on the fifth floor of J. Walter Wilson.

-Confidential appointments are available at Psychological Services for students concerned about their eating issues.
+Confidential appointments are available at Counseling and Psychological Services for students concerned about their eating issues.
 Guidance is also available for those who are concerned about a friend, roommate, or teammate's eating.
 Services include crisis intervention, short-term psychotherapy and referrals.
-Appointments at Psychological Services are free as part of your Health Services fee.
+Appointments at Counseling and Psychological Services are free as part of your Health Services fee.

 Established by dietitian Karin Kratina, one of the foremost leaders in the Health At Every Size approach, this web site is a great place to go for a balanced clinical counterpoint to the "war on obesity."
 Having recently completed her PhD in Cultural Anthropology, Karin's work is particularly useful for anyone interested in exploring the symbolic and socio-cultural aspects of food, eating, exercise, and body image.